Reston, Virginia: 20th century

 Simon envisioned Reston as a model for clustered residential development, also known as conservation development, which puts a premium on the preservation of open space, landscapes, and wildlife habitats.
-Indeed, Reston was the first 20th-century private community in the U.S. to explicitly incorporate natural preservation in its planning (Greenbelt, Maryland, was a publicly supported community).
+Reston was the first 20th-century private community in the U.S. to explicitly incorporate natural preservation in its planning.

-Early years (1964–1967)

 Simon hired the architectural firm of Whittlesey, Conklin, & Rossant to design his new community.
-The plans for Reston were designed by architect James Rossant, who studied under Walter Gropius at the Harvard Graduate School of Design, and his partner William J Conklin.
+The plans for Reston were designed by architect James Rossant, who studied under Walter Gropius at the Harvard Graduate School of Design, and his partner William J. Conklin.
 From the outset, Rossant and Conklin's planning conceptualized the new community as a unified, cohesive, and balanced whole, including landscapes, recreational, cultural, and commercial facilities, and housing for what was envisioned to be a town of 75,000.
 For Lake Anne Plaza, the first of Reston's village centers, the architects combined a small shopping area with a mix of single-family houses, townhouses, and apartments next to a manmade lake featuring a large jet fountain.
-Close by were the cubist townhouses at Hickory Cluster, designed by noted modernist architect Charles M. Goodman in the International Style.
-Lake Anne also included an elementary school, a gasoline station, and two churches as well as an art gallery and several restaurants.
+Close by were the cubist townhouses at Hickory Cluster, designed by modernist architect Charles M. Goodman in the International Style.
+Lake Anne also included an elementary school, a gasoline station, two churches, an art gallery, and several restaurants.
 The first section of a senior citizens' residence facility, the Lake Anne Fellowship House, was completed several years later.

 Reston welcomed its first residents in late 1964.
-During the community's first year, its continued development was covered in such major media publications as Newsweek, Time, Life, and the New York Times, which featured the new town in a front-page article extolling it as "one of the most striking communities" in the United States.
-Nikki Hornsby performed an hour paid concert singing with her guitar outside for this new Reston Community.
+During the community's first year, its continued development was covered in such major media publications as Newsweek, Time, Life, and The New York Times, which featured the new town in a front-page article extolling it as "one of the most striking communities" in the United States.
+Nikki Hornsby performed an hour-long paid concert, singing with her guitar outside for this new Reston Community.